 Two common contenders in the world of kitchen appliances are the convection oven and the toaster oven.
-While both can bake, broil, and toast, they operate using different technologies and offer distinct advantages.
+Even so, while both can bake, broil, and toast, they operate using different technologies and offer distinct advantages.
 Understanding the nuances between a convection oven and a toaster oven can help you make an informed decision based on your specific cooking needs and preferences.
 Let's dive into the specifics to help you choose the best option for your culinary adventures.

 Main Subheading